C D E F

 and inert fillers bound together with an as-phalt or resin binder.

-to size.
-Asphalt tile is also furnished in a grade designated as
+cut to size.
+Asphalt tile is also furnished in a grade designated

--grease proof.
-Oils and solvents should be avoided on all types.
+as -grease proof.
+Oils and solvents should be avoided on all

-One possible way to distinguish asphalt file from vinyl asbestos,
+types.
+One possible way to distinguish asphalt file from vinyl

-which is also hard and brittle at nor-mal temperatures, is to rub
+asbestos, which is also hard and brittle at nor-mal temperatures,

-the file in an incon-spicuous spot with a rag dampened with petroleum
+is to rub the file in an incon-spicuous spot with a rag dampened

-naphtha.
-Any color transfer from the file to the cloth indicates
+with petroleum naphtha.
+Any color transfer from the file to

-that the tile is asphalt instead of vinyl as-bestos.
-Rubber tile
+the cloth indicates that the tile is asphalt instead of vinyl

 Whitening or dulling caused during application of floor finishes.

-product is used, and usu-ally occurs with self-sensitive (alkali
+much product is used, and usu-ally occurs with self-sensitive

-soluble) sys-tems.
-Bite-in can be detected by increased drag during
+(alkali soluble) sys-tems.
+Bite-in can be detected by increased

-from a shoe heel to a floor finish.
-Carefully selected waxes are
+material from a shoe heel to a floor finish.
+Carefully selected

 Requires mechanical action to produce a gloss.

-finish requiring mechanical action to improve gloss and/or general
+based finish requiring mechanical action to improve gloss and/or

 Multiple layers of dirt, grime, wax, or floor finish.

-wax is emulsifiable and yields a glossy, durable, buffable film
+This wax is emulsifiable and yields a glossy, durable, buffable

-when property formu-lated in aqueous floor waxes.
-Carnuba wax is
+film when property formu-lated in aqueous floor waxes.
+Carnuba

-graded in five categories.
-Only types I and 2 are used appreciably
+wax is graded in five categories.
+Only types I and 2 are used

-in floor waxes because of there lighter color.
-Types 3 through 5
+appreciably in floor waxes because of there lighter color.
+Types

-come from more mature leaves, and are darker in color.
+3 through 5 come from more mature leaves, and are darker in

-and colorants that are fused together at high temperature into a
+clays and colorants that are fused together at high temperature

-hard brick like or porcelain sub-stance.
-Sometimes coated with a
+into a hard brick like or porcelain sub-stance.
+Sometimes coated

 Resistance- Ability to withstand an assortment of chemicals